 Wun Wun didn’t need to die such a ghastly death.
 He should have lived, that gentle giant.
 He should have been frolicking in Winterfell right now, feasting on fresh fruits, lying down on a warm bed, planning the future endeavours for The King of the North.

 He died because you and Jon Snow can’t stop thinking about your own selves.
 Your trips, your moods, your dumb-ass ideas.
-He deserved better, Jon Snow.
 He deserved better, Ser Davos.